Super Mario World (TV series): Syndication

 In 1992, after finishing its run on NBC, Super Mario World was included as part of the Captain N and the Video Game Masters syndication package by Rysher Entertainment.

 Home media

 In 1994, Buena Vista Home Video released a VHS tape under their DIC Toon-Time Video label, titled Super Mario Bros.
-Super Christmas Adventures!, which contained the episode The Night Before Cave Christmas.
+Super Christmas Adventures!, which contained the episode The Night Before Cave Christmas, which was the only episode released on VHS.
+No other episodes would be formatted on home media until 2007 due to legal complications with the use of the character Yoshi.

-In November 2007, Shout!
-Factory and Vivendi Entertainment released a Complete Series DVD set of Captain N and the New Super Mario World in Region 1, featuring all 13 original, uncut broadcast episodes.
+After resolving these issues, Shout!
+Factory and Vivendi Entertainment released a Complete Series DVD set of Captain N and the New Super Mario World in Region 1, featuring all 13 original, uncut broadcast episodes in November 2007.
 The series has also been released in Australia (Region 4) by MRA Entertainment.

 NCircle Entertainment (under license from WildBrain) has also released the series in two volumes.
-They later released the complete series in one set (without Captain N episodes).
+They later released the complete series in one set, omitting the Captain N episodes likely due to likeness rights issues with the use of Bo Jackson in one episode, save for digital streaming.

+Pidax released the complete series along Captain N: The Game Master Season 3 in Germany (with English audio included) in one boxset.

-It is now available to stream on Paramount+.
+As of November 2023, it is available to stream on Amazon Prime Video, Tubi, Pluto TV and Paramount+.